jhellerstein/hydro/docs/docs/hydro/live-collections/determinism.md

 ---

 # Eventual Determinism
-Most programs are  strong guarantees on **determinism**, the property that when provided the same inputs, the outputs of the program are always the same.
+Most programs have strong guarantees on **determinism**, the property that when provided the same inputs, the outputs of the program are always the same.
 Even when the inputs and outputs are live collections, we can focus on the _eventual_ state of the collection (as if we froze the input and waited until the output stops changing).

 :::info